JulianZhang/sparkle/posts/hello-sparkle.md

 # Haskell meets large scale distributed analytics
+>? large scale distribution of haskell using Spark

 Large scale distributed applications are complex: there are effects at scale that matter far more than when your application is basked in the